What do you really know about Depression and Anxiety?

 seconds and releasing for 10 seconds, without letting go, four times.

-2. To breathe freely, irrigate your nasal passages with a neti pot and warm salt water.
+2. To breathe freely, irrigate your nasal passages with a neti pot and warm saltwater.
 As you clear and soothe the sinuses, congestion associated with allergies or infection will gradually

 disappear.